mikekshum/defi-trading-service/README.md

 ```

 ## Links & References
 As I previously mentioned, this is a non-AI project.
-So during my work process I was collecting most useful links, based on which
+So during my work process I was collecting most useful links, based on which I implemented the business-logic

 Uniswap V2 Factory Contract on Etherscan
 - https://etherscan.io/address/0x5C69bEe701ef814a2B6a3EDD4B1652CB9cc5aA6f#readContract